Adezzz/AdelaideGenay/aboutme.md

 ### Education

 Sept.
-2016 - Sept.
+2017 - Aug.
 2019
 **National School of Electronics, Computer Science, Telecommunications, Mathematics and Mechanics of Bordeaux (ENSEIRB-MATMECA)**
-M.S.
-In Computer Science Engineering, majored in Technologies of Multimedia and Video Games
+M.S. in Computer Science Engineering, majored in Technologies of Multimedia and Video Games

 Sept.
-2016 - Sept.
+2016 - Aug.
 2017
  **National School of Electronics, Computer Science, Telecommunications, Mathematics and Mechanics of Bordeaux (ENSEIRB-MATMECA)**
-B.S.
-In Science Engineering
+B.S. in Engineering Science

 Sept.
-2014 - June 2016
+2014 - Aug.
+2016
 **Preparatory Class for Grandes Ecoles at Lycée Janson de Sailly (Mathematics-Physics program)** Training for enrolment in "grandes écoles".
 More information here: [CPGE](https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles)